rareseed57/covisian-test/README.md

 # Unity WebGL application
+The first scene contains a custom welcome message and a button to start the interactive experience.

+***UPDATE***
+**When the button is pressed, a loading message appears and the next (addressable) scene is loaded asynchronously using the addressable unity package.**

-The 3D creature was modelled, textured and rigged using Blender, and then exported in .fbx format.
+The 3D creature in this scene was modelled, textured and rigged using Blender, and then exported in .fbx format.
 Here is a list of the most important GameObjects :

 ## Target